-Figure 2 Comparison between Excel and Google Sheets (source)
+Figure 2: Comparison between Excel and Google Sheets (Source: https://grid.is/)

 Perhaps examining the technical differences between the two programs might shed some light on use and adoption.
-Appendix 1 presents a comparison of the technical differences taken from three diverse sources: Simpliearn, EDUCBA, and WallStreetMojo.com.
+Appendix 1 presents a comparison of the technical differences taken from three sources: Simplilearn, EDUCBA, and WallStreetMojo.com.

-For the most part all three sources provide the same pro and cons of the two programs.
-Their analysis reinforces previous research that Excel is more robust by being able to handle more cells and data, whereas Google sheets is better for sharing, collaborations and for updating data.
-Excel tends to be faster and much better at data visualization (especially the newer versions of Excel contain PowerBI and they connect to Tableau seamlessly) but more complex and there are different versions that impact collaboration.
-However, the newer versions of MS Excel (such as Office 365) contain the Microsoft One Drive feature which is aimed to address collaboration and sharing issues.
-One Drive still has it limitations as it does require more setup than Google sheets.
+All three sources provide the same pros and cons of the two programs.
+Their analysis reinforces previous research that Excel is more robust by being able to handle more cells and data.
+Conversely, Google Sheets is better for sharing, collaboration, multi-user, and for updating data.
+Excel tends to be faster and much better at data visualization, especially with the newer versions of Excel that contain PowerBI integrations and connect to Tableau seamlessly.
+PowerBI and Tableau are products that allow for easier generations of complex data visualizations.

+Newer versions of MS Excel, such as Office 365, contain the Microsoft One Drive feature which was designed to address collaboration and sharing issues.
+One Drive still has its limitations as it requires more setup than Google Sheets.
+By comparison, Google Sheets is considered simpler and is continuously updated in real-time as data is entered.
+For example, Google Sheets automatically updates and saves when users engage with the file, when the file is shared, and it always tracks changes.

-Google is much simpler, always updated, always saved, and always showing track changes.
-Investintech.com (2022) conducted personal interviews among 27 spreadsheet experts and asked them to predict the future of excel in Business Intelligence.
+Investintech.com (2022) conducted personal interviews with 27 spreadsheet experts and asked them to predict the future of Excel in Business Intelligence.
 Appendix 2 presents a few of the quotes from the experts.
-25 out of 27 felt that excel would always be important, at the heart of data analytics and highly used and valued.
+25 out of 27 felt that Excel would always be important, at the heart of data analytics and highly used and valued.

-Overall, the main differences between MS Excel and Google Sheets were cost, number of cell quantum, the robustness, automatic file saving, large datasets, the ability to collaborate effectively and certification.
+The main differences noted between Microsoft Excel and Google Sheets were cost, maximum cells per sheet, the robustness, automatic file saving, large datasets, the ability to collaborate effectively, and certification.

-In 2007, Grossman et al, lamented at how spreadsheet research was lacking in comparison other traditional research on other to programming languages despite its wide use and impact on business.
-Fifteen years later there are still some surprising gaps in spreadsheet research, specifically as it relates to this study which is a determination on the more preferred spreadsheet software language of business.
-In addition to research studies on specific software skills required by employers, our literature review found that studies on spreadsheet focused two other areas.
-The two areas could be classified as group focusing on how to 'teach' spreadsheet software to students in specific domains (i.e. economics, statistics), or as group focusing the value of certification in spreadsheet.
+In addition to research studies on specific spreadsheet software skills required employers, our literature review found that studies on spreadsheets focused on two other areas: how to 'teach' spreadsheet software to students in specific domains (e.g., economics, statistics), and the value of certification in spreadsheet skills.
 Most of the articles were focused on Microsoft Excel, although there were some older articles on VisiCalc and Lotus 1-2-3.
 Those articles were not included because the software is retired.
-Articles on Google sheets are starting to appear and the ones that have focus on how to use and introduce Google sheets either in general terms or towards a specific domain.
+Articles on Google Sheets are starting to appear and those have focused on how to use and introduce Google sheets either in general terms or towards a specific domain.
 There was little in term of direct comparison between MS Excel and Google Sheets

-Formby et al. (2017) found that 94% agreed or strongly agreed that being able to create spreadsheets, charts and analyze data was especially important skills and that data analytics was also an important skill for students.
+Formby et al. (2017) found that 94% agreed or strongly agreed that being able to create spreadsheets, charts and analyze data were especially important skills and that data analytics was also an important skill for students.
 They reviewed job postings for 5 different states and found that on average approximately 50% of employers had a strong spreadsheet knowledge requirement, specifically Microsoft Excel.

 Treadwell et al. (2013) found that industry demands were strong for spreadsheet skills.
 Their study sought to determine important spreadsheet skills and then test students on Microsoft Excel.
-They felt the student's performance was declining and that could cause students to have difficulties finding jobs after graduation.
+They felt the students' performance was declining and that could cause students to have difficulties finding jobs after graduation.